emanfalola9998/whac-a-mole/whac-a-mole/readme.md

-Sure!
-Here's a template for a README.md file describing your TypeScript Whac-A-Mole game:

 TypeScript Whac-A-Mole Game
 This is a simple Whac-A-Mole game implemented using TypeScript, HTML, and CSS.
 The game challenges players to quickly click on randomly appearing moles to earn points.
 It's a fun and addictive game that tests your reaction time!